House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Utility Knife

 Most toolbags have at least one or two utility knives.
-They’re portable, they’re small, and they’re very sharp.
-Avoid craft style knives with snap-off blades and opt for those with interchangeable blades.
-This will prevent you from snapping your way through multiple blades and they are more secure and stable, so will provide greater stability while you work.
+They’re portable, small, and very sharp.
+Avoid craft-style knives with snap-off blades but use models with interchangeable blades.
+This will prevent you from snapping your way through multiple blades, and they are more secure and stable.

-Drywall knives are the flat blades used to spread the joint compound or spackle over the seams to seal them.
-You may want to get a couple of different sizes to use, depending on how big your job is.
-The most common drywall knives range in length from six inches to 12 inches.
+Drywall knives have flat blades to spread the joint compound or spackle over the seams to seal them.
+You may want to get a couple of sizes to use, depending on how big your job is.
+The most common drywall knives range from 6 to 12 inches.

-Once upon a time, drywall was hung using nails and a hammer, but this is no longer the case.
-Specialist drywall screws get greater purchase in the drywall.
-Coarse thread screws are easier to use and most projects will use ⅝” lengths.
+Once upon a time, drywall was hung using nails and a hammer, but that is no longer the case.
+Specialist drywall screws are better at securing the drywall sheets to the studs.
+Coarse thread screws are easier to use, and most projects use ⅝” lengths.
 You will usually use 32 drywall screws in each sheet of 4 x 8 drywall board.

 5. Cordless Drill